This post may contain affiliate links. Please see my disclosure policy for details.

 As well as Sangti Valley, there are also other attractions in Arunachal Pradesh for bird lovers like the Eaglenest Wildlife Sanctuary.
 It’s located near Bomdila and you can find over 450 species of birds there.

 7. It’s somewhere you will never forget

-Sangti Valley leaves its mark on you in the most subtlest of ways.
+Sangti Valley leaves its mark on you in the subtlest of ways.

-It maybe the fact that is was so peaceful and when you’re in a noisy place you’ll crave the sound of a pin drop.
+It may be the fact that it was so peaceful and when you’re in a noisy place you’ll crave the sound of a pin drop.

 Or, you’ll remember the friendly faces and hospitality of the people there.
 Maybe you’ll think of it when you imagine paradise and use its memory to escape there.